CCALITA/runlab/README.md

 # Runlab Hybrid DAG (Minimal Reference)

-This is a minimal C++20 + pybind11 implementation of the hybrid static/dynamic DAG
+This is a  C++20 + pybind11 implementation of the hybrid static/dynamic DAG
-engine described in `read.md`.
+engine described in `target.md`.
 It focuses on the three-layer split:

 - L1: static sender-based kernels in `include/runlab/kernels.hpp`
 - L2: dynamic graph runtime, type-erased tasks, and a blackboard in